 Noticed that did you?
 I wanted it to be a) not too very long and b) long enough so the GM could click play and have some time before having to deal with the audio.

 Each ambience is 10 minutes of non-repeating sound.
 They are set to loop by default, but you may change this by un-checking the loop button on the player.
 If you have a playlist loaded, it will play each track sequentially and then loop the playlist when it finishes the last track.
+Hint: You can add the same track multiple times to a playlist.
+So, for instance you could have a track play 3x (30 minutes), followed by other tracks.

 Yes!
 Saving of playlists has now been implemented.
 Load up some ambiences and click Save to store your playlist.
 Note: this is machine/device dependent, so if you save a playlist on your laptop, it won't be available on your phone.
 The easiest way to sync them is to use the new Link button see below at the bottom of the player which will generate an HTML link of your playlist which you can email to yourself, load up on another machine and save it again.